KarolinaGogolin/portfolio/README.md

 Unfortunately the repository for this project no longer exists.
 You can find all the demo videos in the [car_demo directory](https://github.com/KarolinaGogolin/portfolio/tree/main/car_demo).

 *Note: Unfortunately no videos of the car going up and down the hill exist*

+## 🔮 Next in Line
+I am continuously striving to enhance my skills and stay up-to-date with the latest technologies.
+In the near future, I am focusing on learning and developing expertise in the following areas:

+- Rust: A systems programming language that emphasizes safety and performance, especially in low-level programming.
+- Advanced C++: Diving deeper into modern C++ features (e.g., C++20, multithreading, design patterns) to build robust and efficient applications.
+- Real-Time Operating Systems (RTOS): Gaining more expertise in real-time systems and understanding advanced scheduling and task management techniques.

 ## 🌐 Let's Connect
 Feel free to reach out for collaborations, questions, or feedback!